by Christine Egbert

 They taught from a book I devoured, cover to cover, titled, “Search For Significance.”
 It’s principals were founded on Proverbs 23:7, which says, “As a man thinks in his heart, so is he.”
 Toxic emotions like fear, anger, and depression are not caused by events, as so many falsely claim.
 They are generated by our faulty interpretation of events.
 Sadly, even many disciples of the Messiah interpret life’s untoward events (like illness, rejection, abuse, getting fired), not through God’s truth, but through Satan’s lies.
 The good news, however, is that when our mind is renewed, our thinking will line up with God’s word.
 Then our emotional response to life’s distressing events will be healthy (righteous) . . . and our actions will be godly.
 Our actions cannot change until we change our thinking.
 Events do not beget actions.
 Thoughts (right or wrong) beget emotions (right or wrong), and those right or wrong emotions lead to righteous or sinful actions, for as a man thinks in his heart, so is he.
 That’s why Scripture warns us to guard our gates.
 The good news is that when our thinking conforms to what God says, strongholds of sin can be torn down, lives can be changed.

 This biblically based, Christ-centered version of “Cognitive Restructuring” was and is life changing when applied.
 But during the late 1980s and early 1990s, it remained in the realm of psychology not hard science.
 Since then (praise Yah) great advances have been made in the area of brain science.
-What God’s word has always maintained, that we can take every thought captive to the obedience of the Messiah (2 Co 10:5), and in so ding our minds are renewed (Rom12:2), that we can pull down strongholds, cast down imaginations, can now be proven scientifically.
+What God’s word has always maintained, that we can take every thought captive to the obedience of the Messiah (2 Co 10:5), and in so doing our minds get renewed (Rom12:2), can now be scientifically proven.
+We CAN pull down strongholds, and cast down imaginations!

 Dr. Caroline Leaf